JardaniWorld/alx-higher_level_programming/0x03-python-data_structures/README.md

-This code checks if a singly linked list is a palindrome
+This code prints some basic info about Python lists